gp164/linux2-git/basic-commands/README.md

 #### Merge branch to master

-- Check status and verify that there are nothing to be commited
+- Check status and verify that there i nothing to be committed

 - Check branches merged in master

 - Checkout to master branch

-- Verify that you have master and another branch
+- Verify that you have a master and another branch

 - Verify that you only have the initial file